 Chartwell brings a highly-experienced team of strategists from an array of disciplines to achieve our clients’ objectives.

-Matt graduated cum laude from the School of Foreign Service at Georgetown University.
-He received his MBA from the McDonough School of Business at Georgetown University.
+Matt graduated from the School of Foreign Service at Georgetown University and received his MBA from the McDonough School of Business at Georgetown University.

-Oswaldo J. Palomo specializes in devising and executing advocacy strategies for clients in a bipartisan manner before the Legislative and Executive branches of the federal government.
+Ozzie Palomo is a Founding Partner and Managing Director of Chartwell Strategy Group.
+He specializes in devising and executing advocacy strategies for clients in a bipartisan manner before the Legislative and Executive branches of the federal government.
 Ozzie serves on several finance committees at both the federal and state level and as an adviser to numerous Congressional steering committees.
 Most recently, Ozzie was a Northeast Finance Co-Chair for a 2016 presidential campaign.

 Ozzie works with large institutions, small businesses, start-ups, and publicly traded companies in the defense, education, environmental, and financial services sectors offering guidance on legislative and regulatory affairs.
 He has also worked closely with several non-profit clients by providing counsel on how federal policies may impact their respective missions.